 - At least nine hours from STAT 631, 541, 551, 555, 645;

 - STAT 590, 682, 696, 697.

 Credit towards the degree requirements is not given for STAT 511.
 Students must complete at least one hour of credit for STAT 590, 682, and 696 and at least three hours of credit for STAT 697.
 Students are expected to attend the graduate seminar every semester even if they are not registered for STAT 696.
 A grade of C or better and a minimum 3.0 GPA is required for courses fulfilling a major in statistics.

-Students must pass two written comprehensive examinations on foundation material and a final oral examination on the thesis or problem report.
-One comprehensive examination covers the theory taught in STAT 561 and 562; the other covers the applications taught in STAT 512, 513, and 545.
-These written examinations are normally given in the first four weeks of the semester in which the student expects to graduate.
+Students must pass a written comprehensive examination on foundation material and a final oral examination on the thesis or problem report.
 The final oral examination is a defense of the graduate research project required of all students, and it is usually given within four weeks after the student has presented an acceptable copy of the thesis or report to the advisor and graduate committee.

 Major Code: 1482